Kyrela/discore/README.md

     - `warning`: the format of the warning level
     - `error`: the format of the error level
     - `critical`: the format of the critical level

-> Note : All format arguments are optional

 ## List of localisation variables